afshinator/OdinRailsStudyGroup/week2-transcript.md

 ### Any questions on Installation, Rails in general, Nitrous, ... ?
 // Pull up a logged in session of Nitrous, show code editor, ...
-- Quick explanation of how Nitrous is nice for collaboration efforts;
+- Quick explanation of how Nitrous is nice for collaboration efforts.
+There's also Koding, Codebox, and more - haven't explored those yet but would like to.

 - Get a GitHub account asap.